Science - Honey Bee

 أَلْوَٰنُهُۥ فِيهِ شِفَآءٌ لِّلنَّاسِ إِنَّ فِى ذَٰلِكَ لَـَٔايَةً لِّقَوْمٍ يَتَفَكَّرُونَ

-Then to eat of all the produce (of the earth), and follow the ways of your Lord laid down [for you]: there issues from within their bellies a drink of varying colors, wherein is healing for men: verily in this is a Sign for those who give thought.
+within their bellies a drink of varying colors, wherein is healing for men: verily in this is a Sign for those who give thought.
 16:69

 Navigation ways and methods - The above verse mentions "follow the ways of your Lord laid down [for you]".
 We saw above in the Science section that bees use many ways/methods for navigating!
 Here, the importance of all those methods/ways are brought to our attention so perhaps we see the Signs of Allah (SWT).
 How could the bee with a brain the size of a grain of rice possess such abilities?!

 Bellies - The honey bee has two bellies.
 One is used for food and drinks.
 The other used for the honey is called the "honey stomach" which acts as a reservoir for nectar before it is processed into honey.
-The above verse mentions "bellies" hinting that there are 2 bellies.
+The above verse mentions "bellies" in plural form, hinting that there are 2 bellies.

 "within their bellies a drink of varying colors, wherein is healing for men" - Female bees produce honey, propolis, and venom with health benefits for humans.
 They are of "varying colors".
 Finally, honey, propolis, and venom are only produced by female bees as stated in the verse by choosing the feminine word for "Bee".